Perryvw/LuaLibraries/README.md

 LuaLibraries
 ============

-Some useful lua libraries for dota 2 addons
+Some useful lua libraries for Dota 2 addons.

+Currently available libraries:
+- PseudoRNG - A library implementing random number generators using a pseudo-random distribution.
+For more details see http://dota2.gamepedia.com/Pseudo-random_distribution.
+- AttachManager - Provides a way of *reliably* attaching models to unit attachments.
+- MotionControllers - A small library providing a nice interface for prioritising modifiers that perform a motion.
+Useful when you need some modifiers' motion to be prioritised over others.
+- API-JSONDumper - Dumps an object to the JSON format, can be used to dump the dota lua API by dumping _G.

+Detailed documentation for each library can be found in the library file.

-You can use these libraries by requiring them in addon_init.lua.
+You can use these libraries by requiring them.

-To use PseudoRNG.lua for example, in addon_init.lua add 'require("PseudoRNG")'
+To use PseudoRNG.lua for example, in addon_game_mode.lua add 'require("PseudoRNG")'